OlliNiemitalo/pipecrawler/README.md

 # Pipecrawler
 Crawler for helical scanning of pipes.
 Work in progress.

 The idea is to build a robot that rotates inside a straight pipe of roughly 12 cm diameter and slowly moves along the pipe, on a helical track.
-Attaching a camera allows to image the pipe or to image whatever is outside a transparent pipe.
+Attaching a camera allows to image the pipe or to image whatever is outside a transparent pipe, such as plant roots.
 Overlap of successive turns allows stitching the images or video together.

 ## First prototype 2023-04-21